 ‘Wives appear simply to explain or complicate the story of Henry.
 This is his development, his psychology and, above all, why he matters.’
 That is a valid criticism, perhaps, of the show, but Starkey continued on to criticize recent interest in broadening the interest of history to include the stories of women, non-Europeans and minority groups.
 Starkey says: ‘If you are to do a proper history of Europe before the last five minutes, it is a history of white males because they were the power players, and to pretend anything else is to falsify.’

 Perhaps Starkey should lie down and take a few aspirins before resuming the hawking of the celebration of the 500th anniversary of the King’s succession.
 I am not the only person offended by Starkey’s comments.
 Lucy Worsley, chief curator at Historic Royal Palaces, which manages the Tower of London and Hampton Court Palace responded, ‘This is misogyny.
 It’s rude, damaging, unfair and pernicious to say that women’s history isn’t important and interesting.’

 What do you think?
-For more on Dr. Starkey’s views, see this article from the Daily Mail.Filed under British Royals, Historical Royals
+For more on Dr. Starkey’s views, see this article from the Daily Mail.Filed under Historical Royals, The United Kingdom